 - Food safety culture

-The specifies that in the event of a recall, merchants should supply a list of customers who received the recalled LOT.
+The FDA’s 2020 guidance for the food industry specifies that in the event of a recall, merchants should supply a list of customers who received the recalled lot code.
 Traceability and optimized recall management are important components the Food & Beverage ecommerce supply chain.

 2. Customer experience